Expat Home Loans Australia Guide | Expat Mortgage Australia

 In this blog post, we’ll explore the changes in the Australia property loan landscape and what they mean for you as an expat.
 We’ll also provide answers to common questions about obtaining a home loan on a foreign income in Australia and simplify the overseas mortgage process.

-The current lending situation for Australian expat home loans
+The current lending situation for Australian Expat Mortgage

-What’s still possible for an expat home loan in Australia?
+What’s still possible for an expat mortgage in Australia?

-- No early repayment penalties by law.
-This cost was abolished years ago and replaced with a one-off discharge (admin) fee when you pay off your loan – typically around AUD 300.
+- By law, there are no early repayment penalties.
+This cost was abolished years ago and replaced with a one-off discharge fee (usually around AUD 300) when you pay off your loan.

 - Interest Only repayment loans are still available.
 Great for those seeking minimal monthly repayment and maximum cash flow flexibility.

-- Able to cash out / release equity from existing Australian properties you own to borrow more for investment purposes such as buying another property, renovations etc.
+- You can release equity from existing Australian properties you own to borrow more for investment purposes, such as buying another property, renovations, etc.

-What’s not possible for Australian expat home loans?
+What’s not possible for Expat Home Loans Australia?

-In truth, the banks are still hungry to lend Australian property loans to Australian expats, but it’s the regulators, namely the Australian Prudential Regulatory Authority that is imposing harsher restrictions on bank lending that is keeping a lid on foreign investment lending, which includes you, as Aussie expats.
+To summarise, banks are still willing to lend Australian property loans to Australian expats and foreign investors, but it’s the regulators, like the Australian Prudential Regulatory Authority that are imposing harsher restrictions on bank lending that is keeping a lid on foreign investment lending.

 Get a free Australian mortgage assessment today.